Will legal markets ever shut down black market cannabis?

 There’s also the real possibility that dispensaries won’t be able to accurately match supply with demand, opening a space for the black market to fill.
 Take Canada, for example, where recreational cannabis will become legal in a matter of days.
 The government of Ontario has licensed 40 retail outlets to sell cannabis, which some estimates ranks as far too few to keep up with the number of people who would like to partake in legal cannabis.

-Conclusion: Black Market Will Never Die
+Conclusion: Black Market Cannabis Will Probably Never Die

 The truth is that legalization probably won’t do away with the black market.
 But, legalization will change how the black market operates.
 And, moving forward, it’s likely to shrink the size of the operation by massive amounts.
 However, this depends on people being able to access the products they want: high quality consumables that are prepared as preferred.
 This includes edibles, dabs, tinctures, oils, etc…all of which have varying levels of legality depending on geography.